Coach Dan presenting to Head Coaches & High Performance Directors at the Own the Podium Olympic debrief in October of 2016.

 The pursuit of excellence in sport should be focused on the needs and development of the athlete.
 Coaches have a professional obligation to provide an environment, which recognizes and meets these needs.
 Sport is an athlete-centered endeavor.

 The coach has a responsibility to ensure that athletes are developed in a way that will enhance their life beyond sport.
-The coach must work to instill several qualities in their athletes.
-These include (but are not limited to):

 Athlete as an Active Participant

 The coach has a professional obligation to encourage the athlete to be an active participant in the training environment.
-Much of this responsibility centers on educating athletes in the fundamentals of the training process.
+Much of this responsibility centres on educating athletes in the fundamentals of the training process.
 The athlete must be able to reciprocate this communication in order to make the coach-athlete feedback loop effective.

 Athletes should understand basic training concepts.
 This should include a basic understanding of energy system training; loading and recovery principles; competition preparation; mental training skills; nutritional skills; self-monitoring skills.
 Through knowledge in these areas, athletes should be able to provide informed feedback to the coach.
 The athlete should also be able to make informed training choices in the absence of the coach.